 Anne Devereux-Mills.
 Ms. Devereux-Mills has served as a member of our Board of Directors since October 2006 and as Chairman of our Board Directors since October 2016.
-With over 25 years of experience in the marketing and advertising industries, Ms. Devereux-Mills now serves as the Chief Strategy Officer and a member of the Board of Directors of Lantern, a mobile technology provider for mental health and wellness programs.
+With over 25 years of experience leading marketing and advertising industries, Ms. Devereux-Mills founded Parlay House in 2012 and continues to lead its roll-out.
+With over 4,000 members to date, Parlay House hosts monthly events that inform and inspire women to form connections beyond their natural circles and emphasizes building relationships that pull other women forward.
 Prior to these current roles, Ms. Devereux-Mills served as Chairman of LLNS, a division of Omnicom Group Inc. (NYSE: OMC) from May 2006 to April 2012 and served as Chief Executive Officer of LLNS from May 2006 to September 2010.
 LLNS is a leading healthcare communications agency.
 Prior to joining LLNS, from February 2003 to May 2006, Ms. Devereux-Mills was the Chief Integration Officer as well as Managing Director of all health-related assignments within BBDO New York, an advertising agency.
 Before joining BBDO New York, from April 2002 to February 2003, Ms. Devereux-Mills was President of Dugan Valva Contess, an independent communications agency.
-From January 1996 to April 2002, Ms. Devereux-Mills was President of Consumer Healthworks which then became Merkley Newman Harty Healthworks, one of the first agencies to specialize in direct-to-consumer advertising for healthcare brands.
+From January 1996 to April 2002, Ms. Devereux-Mills was President and Founder of Consumer Healthworks which then became Merkley Newman Harty Healthworks, one of the first agencies to specialize in direct-to-consumer advertising for healthcare brands.

 Ms. Devereux-Mills received a B.A. degree from Wellesley College.
 Ms. Devereux-Mills brings extensive marketing and advertising expertise to the board.

 Russell C. Horowitz.
 Mr. Horowitz is a founder of our Company and has served as Executive Director since August 2017 and as a member of the Office of the CEO since October 2016.
 Immediately prior, Mr. Horowitz, served as a consultant to the Company from May of 2016 through August 2017.
 Prior to serving as a consultant to the Company, Mr. Horowitz served as Executive Director from February 2015 to May 2016 and as CEO, Treasurer and Chairman of the Board from inception to February 2015.
 Mr. Horowitz was previously a founder of Go2Net, a provider of online services to merchants and consumers, including merchant Web hosting, online payment authorization technology, and Web search and directory services.
 He served as its Chairman and Chief Executive Officer from its inception in February 1996 until its merger with InfoSpace in October 2000, at which time Mr. Horowitz served as the Vice Chairman and President of the combined company through the merger integration process.
 Additionally, Mr. Horowitz served as the Chief Financial Officer of Go2Net from its inception until May 2000.
 Prior to Go2Net, Mr. Horowitz served as the Chief Executive Officer and a director of Xanthus Management, LLC, the general partner of Xanthus Capital, a merchant bank focused on investments in early-stage companies, and was a founder and Chief Financial Officer of Active Apparel Group, now Everlast Worldwide.
 Mr. Horowitz received a B.A. in Economics from Columbia College of Columbia University.
 Mr. Horowitz brings historic knowledge and continuity together with extensive operational and industry expertise to the board.